-- The event must be represented by a polygon on the landscape and have a defined spatial coordinate system. - The event must have an event type needed for LF updates.
-If exotics perimeter data there must be exotics plant species listed. - The event must be attributed with the year of occurrence.
+• The event must be represented by a polygon on the landscape and have a defined spatial coordinate system.

+- The event must have an event type needed for LF updates.
+If exotics perimeter data, there must be exotics plant species listed. - The event must be attributed with the fiscal year or date of occurrence.